JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-entry-points.md

 // The web API is experimental and requires opt-in
 @OptIn(ExperimentalComposeUiApi::class)
 fun main() {
-    // Sets of the Compose environment for the web app ComposeViewport {
+    // Sets up the Compose environment for the web app ComposeViewport {
         // Produces the UI layout
         App()